 We have broken through this barrier.
 In recently published work, we have established that Pab1 phase-separates into hydrogel droplets in response to physiological stress conditions, and that interfering with hydrogel droplet formation disrupts budding yeast’s ability to survive thermal and starvation stress.
 No previously described system combines a stress-triggered phase separation process, phenotypic consequences during stress, and the ability to reconstitute phase separation at physiological concentrations and conditions.
 Pab1/poly(A)-binding protein is conserved across eukaryotes and is a core marker of stress granules, making it a promising model for determining the molecular basis of stress-induced phase separation.
 We will study Pab1’s phase separation at multiple scales, including the influence of RNA, using a combination in vitro and in vivo approaches to determine how this unique phase separation process is encoded.

 We will test specific hypotheses, such as the involvement of electrostatic interactions between RNA-binding domains and hydrophobic interactions between IDRs, using mutational approaches combined with hydrogen exchange mass spectrometry (HX-MS), NMR, dynamic light scattering, and small-angle X-ray scattering.
-We with further develop a mesoscale assay which provides rich information about how Pab1 interactions influence the properties of the resulting assemblies (viscosity, nucleation versus growth, changes in phase) thought to contribute to its biological functions.
+We will further develop a mesoscale assay which provides rich information about how Pab1 interactions influence the properties of the resulting assemblies (viscosity, nucleation versus growth, changes in phase) thought to contribute to its biological functions.
 The project combines the expertise of two complementary investigators.
 Sosnick brings his expertise in protein folding and chemistry while Drummond brings his extensive experience in Pab1 and stress biology.

 J.A.
 Riback, C.D.
 Katanski, J.L.
 Kear-Scott, E.V.
 Pilipenko, A.E.
 Rojek, T.R.
 Sosnick, D.A.
 Drummond, Stress-Triggered Phase Separation Is an Adaptive, Evolutionarily Tuned Response, Cell 168 (2017) 1028-1040 e1019.